projectsesame/sesame/site/content/docs/v1.18.2/config/access-logging.md

 ## Customizing Access Log Destination and Formats

-You can change the destination file where the access log is written by using Contour [command line parameters][1] `--envoy-http-access-log` and `--envoy-https-access-log`.
+You can change the destination file where the access log is written by using Sesame [command line parameters][1] `--envoy-http-access-log` and `--envoy-https-access-log`.

 The access log can take two different formats, both can be customized